nammahari/wiki.tamilnadu.tech/README.md

 | Tools         | Transliteration, text processors, converters, analyzers  |
 ---

+---

+## 🏛 Cultural Context

+This project is inspired by the rich **Tamil literary and linguistic heritage**, aiming to build bridges between **ancient language and modern tech**.

+It reflects the spirit of:

+* **Oodaga thamizh** (ஊடக தமிழ்) – Media & digital Tamil

+---

+## 🤝 Contribute

+We welcome contributions to improve the listing and discoverability of Tamil tech resources.

+### How to Contribute:

+1. Fork and clone the repo
+2. Add your resource to `src/data/resources.json`
+3. Open a pull request with a clear description

+---

 ## 🚀 Getting Started

 Clone and run the project locally: